Indian Ocean trade: Dutch and English period

 During the 16th century the Portuguese had established bases in the Persian Gulf.
 In 1602, the Iranian army under the command of Imam-Quli Khan Undiladze managed to expel the Portuguese from Bahrain.
 In 1622, with the help of four English ships, Abbas retook Hormuz from the Portuguese in the capture of Ormuz.
 He replaced it as a trading centre with a new port, Bandar Abbas, nearby on the mainland, but it never became as successful.

 The establishment of the Dutch East India Company in the early 17th century lead to a quick increase in volume of the slave trade in the region; there were perhaps up to 500,000 slaves in various Dutch colonies during the 17th and 18th centuries in the Indian Ocean.
 For example, some 4000 African slaves were used to build the Colombo fortress in Dutch Ceylon.
 Bali and neighbouring islands supplied regional networks with c.
 100,000–150,000 slaves 1620–1830.
 Indian and Chinese slave traders supplied Dutch Indonesia with perhaps 25,000 slaves during 17th and 18th centuries.

 The East India Company (EIC) was established during the same period and in 1622 one of its ships carried slaves from the Coromandel Coast to Dutch East Indies.
 The EIC mostly traded in African slaves but also some Asian slaves purchased from Indian, Indonesian and Chinese slave traders.
 The French established colonies on the islands of Réunion and Mauritius in 1721; by 1735 some 7,200 slaves populated the Mascarene Islands, a number which had reached 133,000 in 1807.
 The British captured the islands in 1810, however, and because the British had prohibited the slave trade in 1807 a system of clandestine slave trade developed to bring slaves to French planters on the islands; in all 336,000–388,000 slaves were deported to the Mascarane Islands from 1670 until 1848.

-In all, Europeans traders deported 567,900–733,200 slaves within the Indian Ocean between 1500 and 1850 and almost that same amount were deported from the Indian Ocean to the Americas during the same period.
+In all, Europeans traders deported 567,900–733,200 slaves within the Indian Ocean between 1500 and 1850, and almost that same number were deported from the Indian Ocean to the Americas during the same period.
 Slave trade in the Indian Ocean was, nevertheless, very limited compared to c.
 12,000,000 slaves deported across the Atlantic.